haxscramper/hmisc/src/hmisc/macros/matching.rst

 ``none``
     greedy.
 Consume all sequence elements until the end and succed only if any element has matched.
+EE

+``[m .. n is @capture]``
+    Special syntax for extracing multiple slices from sequence at the same time.

 Greedy patterns match until the end of a sequence and cannot be followed by anything else.